 Franciscan Sister of Perpetual Adoration Sue Ernster, with Diocese of La Crosse Bishop Gerard W. Battersby, shares a reflection.

-WXOW News 19 reported the decommissioning and shared comments by Franciscan Sister of Perpetual Adoration Sue Ernster, who addressed those gathered to honor the space and the faith tradition it served.
+WXOW News 19 reported the decommissioning and shared comments by Franciscan Sister of Perpetual Adoration Sue Ernster, who addressed those gathered to honor the space and the faith tradition it has served.

 To get the full report, visit wxow.com.
 WKBT News 8 also covered the event in the story, “Mayo Clinic in La Crosse closes historic chapel after 46 years,” accessible for viewing at news8000.com.